 Leverage vector databases to store complex model data

-Vector databases have become essential for handling tasks like similarity search and recommendation systems in AI applications.
-They allow for efficient storage and retrieval of high-dimensional vectors, which is crucial for applications such as image search and document similarity.
+Vector databases have become indispensable for handling tasks like semantic similarity search, recommendations, and RAG systems.
+They allow efficient storage and retrieval of high-dimensional embeddings that traditional relational databases simply weren’t designed for.

 Step 1: Install Django and pgvector